CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

     * (number of maintainers does not need to change)
 1. UNMAINTAINED – This project is not actively maintained (Ref: [UNMAINTED-2023](#references))
     * Response time expectations should be none
     * (number of maintainers is 1 or higher)
     * (number of maintainers increase may be desired)
+1. FOR_COMMERCIAL_USE – This project is _intended for commercial use_ in accordance with the EU Cyber Resilience Act, Recital 19 (Ref: [CRA-Rec-19](#references))
+    * Response time expectations should be high for commercial users
+    * (number of maintainers is 1 or higher)
+    * (number of maintainers increase may be desired)